smartdevicelink/sdl_evolution/proposals/nnnn-sdl-behavior-in-case-of-Low-Voltage_mqueue.md

 ## Potential downsides

-Major requirements for OEM manufactures (additional channel of communication is needed)
+Major requirements for OEM manufacturers (additional channel of communication is needed)

 ## Alternatives considered